Jobhdez/jobhdez.github.io/_posts/2023-7-22-python-internals.md

 ## A quick dive into Python's execution model

-According to the Python [CPython internal docs](https://devguide.python.org/internals/compiler/) Python3 consists of a compiler and stack based virtual machine.
+According to the Python [CPython internal docs](https://devguide.python.org/internals/compiler/) Python3 consists of a compiler and stack-based virtual machine.
 So, as any other compiler architecture it consists of a frontend and backend.
-The frontend consists of a parser that generates the abstract syntax tree which in turn gets converted into a control flow graph which in turn gets compiled into bytecode, but unlike a native compiler, this bytecode gets executed by a stack based virtual machine.
-Java also consists of a similar architecture including a stack based virtual machine.
+The frontend consists of a parser that generates the abstract syntax tree which in turn gets converted into a control flow graph which in turn gets compiled into bytecode, but unlike a native compiler, this bytecode gets executed by a stack-based virtual machine.
+Java also consists of a similar architecture including a stack-based virtual machine.

 To illustrate the above points I will provide some concrete examples.
 I  have been working on a compiler for a language that has Python syntax.
 Although this compiler generates x86 assembly it consists of a parser that generates an abstract syntax tree.